anotherhadi/spilltea/.github/docs/plugins.md

   severity    = "high",              -- info | low | medium | high | critical
 })

+-- Run a raw SQL query against the project DB (entries, findings, replay_entries, …) -- Returns a table of rows; each row is a table indexed by column name.
--- Run a raw SQL query against the history DB local rows, err = db_query("SELECT id, host FROM entries WHERE host = ?", "example.com")
+-- Returns nil + error string on failure. local rows, err = db_query("SELECT id, host FROM entries WHERE host = ?", "example.com")
+if err then
+  log("query failed: " .. err)
+else
+  for i = 1, #rows do
+    log(rows[i].host)
+  end
+end

 -- Quit the app (useful for startup checks that fail) quit("reason message")